 The Cheapest Plan Leaves You Wanting for Features

-The Keap Grow plan may be aimed at companies looking to grow, but you sure are lacking the features that would make it easier for that to happen.
+The Keap Pro plan may be aimed at companies looking to grow, but it does not have all the features needed by businesses.

-You only get basic webforms with the Keap Grow plan.
+You only get basic web forms with the Keap Pro plan.
 You’re also missing landing page design, lead scoring, a customizable dashboard, A/B email testing, recurring payments, checkout pages, and order forms.

-If you want to automate campaign building, you must pay for Keap Pro.
+If you want to automate campaign building, you must pay for Keap Max.
 The same is true if you want to automate your sales pipeline or generate reports.

 Can your company operate without some of those features in your CRM?
 Maybe at the very beginning, but as you grow, you’ll find the answer is no.

-If Keap or Infusionsoft pricing has you feeling uncertain of proceeding in that direction, keep in mind you can look into other Infusionsoft competitors instead.
+If Keap or Infusionsoft pricing has you feeling uncertain about proceeding in that direction, keep in mind you can look into other Infusionsoft competitors instead.